Sony RX100 vs RX1R II

 It is notable that the RX1R II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the RX100 does not provide wifi capability.

 The RX1R II is a recent model that features in the current product line-up of Sony.
-In contrast, the RX100 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the RX100 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the RX100 was succeeded by the Sony RX100 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.
+Further information on the features and operation of the RX100 and RX1R II can be found, respectively, in the Sony RX100 Manual (free pdf) or the online Sony RX1R II Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Sony RX100 and the Sony RX1R II?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.